agude/agude.github.io/_posts/2020-09-21-interviewing_for_data_science_positions_in_2020.md

 - **On-site Interview Loop**: An all-day interview with multiple team members and the hiring manager.

-Although all of the companies structured the interviews well, several failed at communicating and scheduling.
-Some took an entire month to convey feedback from an interview step.
+Although all of the companies structured the interviews well, several failed at the second area I emphasize in my post: **Communication**.
+One company took an entire month to convey feedback from an interview step while another did not get back to me about my on-site until I had emailed them several times.

-I don't know why some recruiters struggle with communicating with candidates---it seems like table stakes in their profession---but it is something I have experienced during every interview cycle.
-Companies that communicate effectively and decide quickly have a strong advantage in recruiting talent.

 ### Salary Negotiation